wpfleger96/Calculator/README.md

 You may earn up to 20 points extra credit for each of the tasks listed below:

- 1. (20 points) When the Konami code is entered (you know the code by now), a playable game of Pong pops up, implemented i Swing.
+ 1. (20 points) When the Konami code is entered (you know the code by now), a playable game of Pong pops up, implemented in wither Swing or JavaFX.
     If you do this extra credit, please indicate that in your
     <code>README.md</code> file.